Playa Peñíscola, Spain: Things to Do

-Back in 2012 I found myself living in Valencia, Spain.
-One of my favorite places to go for a long weekend was the enticing medieval town of Peñíscola.
-Sure it has great beaches (like most of Spain!), so why go here when you could go anywhere else?
+In 2012 I found myself living in Valencia.
+One of my favorite places to go for a long weekend was the enticing medieval town of Peñíscola, Spain.
+Sure it has great beaches, so why go here when you could go anywhere else?
 The reason is… the views!

 Not only does it have great views of the town, but it has a pretty fascinating history involving pirates, the Knights Templar, and even being a Game of Thrones film location!

 While in town, make sure to check out the Casa de las Conchas (meaning “house of shells”), and the very scenic Casco Antiguo (old town).
-Peñíscola is the perfect place for strolling, relaxing on the beach, and eating delicious Spanish food.
+Playa Peniscola is the perfect place for strolling, relaxing on the beach, and eating delicious Spanish food.
 I know I’ll be back again someday!

 How to get there: From Valencia, the easiest way is to rent a car, and drive for about 1.5 hours.
 You can also take the train from Valencia Nord station (what I usually did) to the Benicarló stop, and then take an Uber or cab into town from there.